 Dr. Kay Found Eleven’s ‘Kryptonite’—a Sonic Weapon She Developed

-In Stranger Things 5, Volume 1, Eleven tries to rip open a path through Vecna’s giant flesh wall by using her powers in the Upside Down when the military shows up.
+In Stranger Things 5, Volume 1, Eleven tries to rip open a path through the Upside Down’s giant flesh wall by using her powers in the Upside Down when the military shows up.
 The convoy arrives with a type of sonic blast speaker that completely neutralizes Eleven.
 Hopper calls the machine Eleven’s “Kryptonite.”
 Dr. Kay is behind the development of this sonic weapon on Stranger Things 5, clearly hoping it is enough to weaken Eleven and capture her.

 The sonic blast all but paralyzes Eleven and causes her to cry out in pain.
 The moment Hopper knocks the speaker out, Eleven is fine, but she is not prepared for the smaller “Kryptonite” machine located inside the military command center inside the Upside Down.
+We have a feeling we haven’t seen the last of these Dr. Kay-created kryptonite machines on Stranger Things 5… and worry they may ruin the plan to defeat Vecna.

-Dr. Kay’s Mysterious Vault Contains Someone Powerful
+Dr. Kay’s Mysterious Vault Contained Someone Powerful in Stranger Things 5, Volume 1—Here’s What Happened

-After their entanglement with Eleven’s Kryptonite, Hopper and Eleven kidnap the convoy’s unit leader, Akers.
+After their entanglement with Eleven’s Kryptonite in Stranger Things 5, Volume 1, Hopper and Eleven kidnap the convoy’s unit leader, Akers.
 The special forces leader claims Dr. Kay “wants the freak,” and that’s all he knows.
 But Eleven is able to enter his memory and learn more about the lab Kay works in.
 She uses Akers’ mind to follow Dr. Kay through a secure door at the facility.
 At the end of the hallway, there is a vault door.
 Akers says he doesn’t know what’s behind there, but Eleven knows he doesn’t want her to see the “secret shit” locked away.
 Inside the memory, Eleven used her powers to tear the door off Dr. Kay’s vault.
 At that moment, Akers passed out.

 Eleven shares with Hopper that she’s understood there’s “Kryptonite” behind Dr. Kay’s vault door.
 She says Linda Hamilton’s Dr. Kay is is keeping someone powerful like Eleven behind it, and that’s how she figured out how to neutralize Eleven with the sonic weapon.
 Eleven believes Dr. Kay has Vecna locked away in her vault, which is why Hopper wasn’t able to find Vecna during his crawls in Stranger Things 5 and Eleven couldn’t find him with her powers.